yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 **Introduction**

 One of the challenges concerning new forms of online learning is to form a community of participants that are interested to engage with a platform over a longer period of time and actively contribution to sustainable projects.
-This sub-project addresses these challenges by the design and production of an offline lab as interface between digital and analogue world.
+This sub-project addresses these challenges by the design and production of an offline living lab as interface between digital and analogue world.

+As a user-driven methodology, Living Labs aim to blur the boundaries between technology users and producers by including (future) users of technologies from the start of technology development.
+Positioning users as co-creators would reverse traditional “top-down” R&D-processes performed by companies in favour of “bottom-up” innovation, performed by users and grounded in society instead of in corporate research laboratories.
+This practice is hoped to lead to unexpected insights into user ideas and practices (Almirall, 2008: 43 Almirall, E. (2008).
+Living Labs and Open Innovation: Roles and Applicability.
+The Electronic Journal for Virtual Organizations and Networks, 10(August), 21–46) and lead to the development of more successful ICTs.
+To gain unexpected insights, methodologies focus on the inclusion of real (end) users in  daily life contexts.
+The Living Lab thus also comprises a setting; a setting that affords “experimentation environments in which technology is given shape in real life context and in which (end) users are considered co-producers” (Ballon et al., 2005: 13 Ballon, P., Delaere, S., Pierson, J., M, P., Slot, M., Bierhof, J., & Diocaretz, M. (2005).
+Test & Experimentation Platforms for Broadband Innovation: Conceptualizing and Benchmarking International Best Practice).

-This living lab will explore the integration and complementation of ICT based learning and collaboration into an offline environment.
+This living lab, the OverLab, will explore the integration and complementation of ICT based learning and collaboration into an offline environment.
 It will serve as a testbed to initiate, support and foster online ICT projects.
 At the same time, the strategies and practices of the analogue space inform the development of the digital platform.
 Innovative perspectives on the application of ICT in general and its integration into an offline space will be explored through experimental, user focused workshops that result in a physical space.
 The conception and design of the lab according to user needs is a crucial part within this subproject.
 This approach will produce models and concepts for the design and user culture of a living lab that feeds of and informs the online learning platform.
 The process will be openly documented and intends the imitation and formation of living labs related to the coding the humanities platform.

-The initial users of this interface are researchers that are situated in between a variety of aspects themselves: Embedded researchers work between theory and practice, science and art, universities and public or private partners.
+The initial users of this interface are researchers that are situated in between a variety of aspects themselves: Embedded researchers work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
 Their needs as digital knowledge worker on the one hand and a specific but homogeneous group on the other hand, allow valuable insights concerning the question of how ICT can provide instruments to make research more open, accessible and sustainable.

-The OverLab will address an overlapping of:
-- theory and artistic practice
-- physical and digital research
-- studio, workshop, library
-- institutions - private and public

-It will be an independent place outside the department structure of the university, a room that enables and allows to experiment.
+It will be an independent place outside the department structure of the university in which studio, workshop and library intertwine, a room that enables and allows to experiment.

 **Project Overview**